aasem/thermal_I2I/README.md

-# A Project for Thermal Image Generation Using GANs
+# A Research on Thermal Image Generation Using Generative Frameworks